This documentation describes how to perform the version upgrade operation of an on-premise Traefik Enterprise cluster.

 The new cluster should now be operating properly, and the upgrade process should not have dropped any application traffic.
 The outdated cluster can safely be removed.

-To upgrade a cluster to a new minor or hotfix version, replace the nodes from your cluster one-by-one, following the installation guide for the new version, starting with the controllers.
+To upgrade a cluster to a new hotfix version, replace the nodes from your cluster one-by-one, following the installation guide for the new version, starting with the controllers.

 Once all the nodes have been replaced, update your